 As the preparation of these appeals is hardly supported by NGOs, not least since assistance to draft the appeal was removed from the mandate of the orientation platforms by the new reference framework in 2011, asylum seekers may not be aware of these deadlines and face serious difficulties in drafting a well-argued appeal.
 They can nonetheless lodge a request to benefit from legal aid (“aide juridictionnelle”).

-Together with many other stakeholders such as UNHCR,9 Forum réfugiés-Cosi has called for many years for a suspensive appeal for all asylum seekers, regardless of the procedure applied to them.
-In that sense, the introduction of a suspensive effect for appeals against negative decisions in the accelerated procedures, guaranteed in the new Law on asylum of 29 July 2015, constitutes a real improvement.
+Together with many other stakeholders such as UNHCR,13 Forum réfugiés – Cosi has called for many years for a suspensive appeal for all asylum seekers, regardless of the procedure applied to them.
+In that sense, the introduction of a suspensive effect for appeals against negative decisions in the accelerated procedures, guaranteed in the Law on asylum of 29 July 2015, constitutes a real improvement.
 Indeed, the lack of suspensive effect could have serious consequences when a return decision was taken by the Prefecture following a negative decision from OFPRA on the asylum application.
-Some Prefectures systematically ordered returns with compulsory removal orders from France, after
+Some Prefectures systematically ordered returns with compulsory removal orders from France, after this decision.

-The decision of OFPRA or of the Prefectures to channel an application under the accelerated procedure (in cases listed from (c) to (j) included) cannot be challenged separately from the final negative decision on the asylum claim.10 As far as cases (a) and (b) are concerned (claims channelled under accelerated procedure for safe country of origin or admissible subsequent application grounds), the law does not stipulate whether a separated appeal from the final negative decision can be introduced or not.
-The practice of lawyer and potential case-laws on this specific element might provide further clarification in that respect.
+The decision of OFPRA or of the Prefectures to channel an application under the accelerated procedure (in cases listed from (c) to (j) included) cannot be challenged separately from the final negative decision on the asylum claim.14 As far as cases (a) and (b) are concerned (claims channelled under accelerated procedure for safe country of origin or admissible subsequent application grounds), the law does not stipulate whether a separated appeal from the final negative decision can be introduced or not.

 Legal assistance at first instance